 HOSTELS IN SEOUL:

-K-Guesthouse Dongdaemun 5 – There are many K-Guesthouses in Seoul but I recommend this one in Dongdaemun 5 because the owner, Amy, was so nice and there’s a cool Chicken and Beer restaurant just below the building, Subway Stations (Lines 2, 4 and 5) are only few steps away, Dongdaemun Design Plaza is just few meters away, shopping mall is few steps away too, and there’s a nearby Airport Bus stop.
-Very convenient!
+K-Guesthouse Dongdaemun 5 – There are many K-Guesthouses in Seoul but I recommend this one in Dongdaemun 5 because the owner, Amy, is so nice and there’s a cool Chicken and Beer restaurant just below the building.
+Subway Stations (Lines 2, 4 and 5) are only few steps away, Dongdaemun Design Plaza is just few meters away, shopping mall is few minutes walk only, and there’s a nearby Airport Bus stop.
+How convenient, right?!

 G Guesthouse Itaewon – If you have watched Itaewon Class, this is where Jang Geun-soo lives.
 Same place where Park Saero-yi met Jo Yi-seo for the first time.

-Ray’s Place – This Airbnb place is located right in front of Seoul Station and where we also stayed for 4 days and 3 nights.
+Ray’s Place – This Airbnb place is located right in front of Seoul Station and where we also stayed for 4 days and 3 nights after staying at K-Guesthouse.
 It’s actually a studio condo unit.

 HOTELS IN SEOUL:

 MEAL.
-Food in Korea is not really affordable but price of their Korean Barbecue is almost the same as Manila’s.
-If you want to save, you can opt for Korean noodles but eating noodles for consecutives days is no fun so I suggest you try what they are also famous for – Chicken and Beer.
+Food in Korea is not really affordable, but price of their Korean Barbecue is almost the same as Manila’s.
+If you want to save, you can opt for Korean noodles, but hey, eating noodles for consecutives days is no fun, so I suggest you try what they are also famous for – Chicken and Beer.
 If you love spicy food, you will love Korean food.

 TOURING.
 No tour guide needed when in Seoul.
 Just research the places that you wish to visit prior to your arrival and familiarize yourself with the subway stations and exits so you won’t get lost and waste time and energy.

 THINGS YOU NEED TO HAVE WHEN YOU VISIT SEOUL